 What About a Textbook?

 In the past, the College Board has required that students have access to a textbook in an online or print format.
 At our school, we had already ditched the textbook altogether in Precalculus and we don’t see any reason to bring one back.
-The new AP Precalculus course has several content items that are not contained in our old book (regression, semi-log plots, concavity, selecting function models, among others), but more importantly, Calc Medic resources provide all the benefits that a textbook would traditionally provide.
+The new AP Precalculus course has several content items that are not contained in our old book (regression, semi-log plots, concavity, selecting function models, among others), but more importantly, Math Medic resources provide all the benefits that a textbook would traditionally provide.